 Needless to say, he was all but short of being starstruck.
 “This is somebody that I’ve actually had in my house even before I knew he was here at the Academy.
 And so, having the opportunity to talk to a department head, somebody who’s got more than 50 years in the illustration business, who’s gotten more stories from last week than anybody has in their entire lifetime, that’s somebody we want to talk to because he’s going to know all the ins and outs and give the greatest advice you could possibly want.”

 And then there’s Antonio Borja, director of the School of Industrial Design, who also happens to be an Academy alum.
-It’s mostly thanks to him that the creation of an interdisciplinary collaborative program is possible, which gives students from his school, as well as others like Web Design & New Media, Graphic Design, Fashion, and Interior Architecture the opportunity to work with renowned industry giants like NASA, Samsung, Audi, General Motors, and Jaguar, to name only a few.
+It’s mostly thanks to him that the creation of an interdisciplinary collaborative program is possible, which gives students from his school, as well as others like Interaction & UI/UX Design, Graphic Design, Fashion, and Interior Architecture the opportunity to work with renowned industry giants like NASA, Samsung, Audi, General Motors, and Jaguar, to name only a few.

 The impressive guest list extends beyond the Academy walls.
 Charmaine Chan of Industrial Light & Magic (ILM), for example, works on the virtual sets of the Mandalorian.
 In Creative Mind Episode 37, she talks about what it takes to work as a VFX artist, where the future of virtual sets are headed, as well as how to make the most out of working as a compositor.